alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 + Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](<https://github.com/alan-turing-institute/data-safe-haven>).
 + Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
 + Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`.
 This command will give you a URL and a short alphanumeric code.
 You will need to visit that URL in a web browser and enter the code
+  + Pick the Azure account that you are building the environment with when asked to log in
   + NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
 + Deploy and configure the virtual networking components for the SHM by running `./Setup_SHM_Networking.ps1 -shmId <SHM ID>`, where the SHM ID is the one specified in the config
 + This will take **around twenty minutes** to run.